Picolab/pico-rover/README.md

 2. Extending KRL to use GPIO pins by creating a KRL module using a NPM package.
 3. Testing limitations (if any) of using GPIO pins with KRL.
 4. Documenting GPIO module functionality with best practices.

+# student research conference Abstract
+The Pico engine is an emerging IoT platform that manages Picos (Persistent Compute Objects) by evaluating KRL rules against events associated with Picos.
+It was believed the Pico engine had the potential to extend KRL with custom JavaScript modules, but was never developed until now.
+This research developed user-defined JavaScript modules for the Pico engine and proposed and tested a single Pico to a single resource model.
+The research was driven by implementing a simple Pico rover robot.
+This robot used a Pico engine running on a raspberry pi with a adafruit motor hat.
+The motor-hat npm library was used to extend GPIO pins connected to Mecanum Wheels to KRL as a module.
+The single Pico to single resource model was implemented where each wheel motor connected to the motorHat is accessed by a single Pico which controls its direction and speed.